mickthaweevit/beat-badminton-booking/README.md

    - Click on the "Actions" tab
    - Click "I understand my workflows, go ahead and enable them"

-4. Test the workflow:
+4. Configure your settings in the UI:
-   - Go to the "Actions" tab
-   - Select "Badminton Court Booking" workflow
-   - Click "Run workflow" > "Run workflow"
-   - Check the logs to ensure it's working correctly
+   - Enter your GitHub repository name and token
+   - Select your preferred booking days and time
+   - Save settings both locally and to GitHub

 ## Important Notes